-- October: For those applying for Oxbridge (Cambridge or Oxford, Medicine, Veterinary Science and Dentistry applicants. - November-This is our internal school deadline for your applications-you need to have completed and paid for your UCAS application by this date.
-This gives the Sixth Form Team time to complete your references and to double check everything before the final deadline - January: The final deadline for UCAS application.
+- June: In house preparation begins and attendance at the UCAS Conference at the NEC - October: For those applying for Oxbridge (Cambridge or Oxford, Medicine, Veterinary Science and Dentistry applicants) - November-This is our internal school deadline for applications-students need to have completed and paid (if required) for their UCAS application by this date.
+This gives the Sixth Form Team time to complete references and to double check everything before the final deadline - January: The final deadline for UCAS application.